cs1302uga/cs1302-ce06/README.md

 1. Without modifying the code in the interface, fix the errors observed in the previous step.
 If you find yourself writing additional methods in any of the other Java source code files, then be sure to include appropriate Javadoc comments.
 For each affected file, list the commands you used to verify that you fixed the errors.
+Repeat this step, as needed, until the code compiles.

 1. Regenerate the API documentation website for all of the code in the `cs1302` package.
 Since you added a method to the interface in a previous step, you will likely want to share that information